lupyuen/pinetime-rust-mynewt/rust/app/src/ast.md

 The Simple Management Protocol uses [CBOR](https://en.wikipedia.org/wiki/CBOR) to encode the Bluetooth LE messages.
 (Think of CBOR as a compact, binary form of JSON)

-Thus each Go Type also needs to be encoded as a CBOR Type.
+Thus each Go Type also needs to be converted as a CBOR Type.
 We'll be encoding CBOR messages with the [`cbor` Dart Library](https://pub.dev/packages/cbor).

 Here is the code that converts a Go Type to Dart and CBOR: [`dart/convert.go`](https://github.com/lupyuen/mynewt-newtmgr/blob/ast/dart/convert.go#L265-L281)